DevOps-With-Babar-Zahoor/Kubernetes/.github/ISSUE_TEMPLATE/kubernetes-support-request-template.md

 ---
 name: Kubernetes Support Request Template
 about: this template is being used to apply a help in performing a task in kubernetes repository and its related system.
 title: ''
-labels: help requestd, Kubernetes
+labels: help wanted, Kubernetes
 assignees: ''

 ---